 The best course of action is to talk to a mortgage professional and decide ahead of time what rate and cost scenario you need in order to move forward with a refinance.
 Setting up a target at that time will improve your chances of taking advantage of rate dips, even if they only last for a few days.

-Trying to time mortgage rates and lock on the perfect day is almost impossible.
+Trying to time mortgage rates and lock on a perfect day is almost impossible.
 Similar to stocks, daily rate fluctuation is impossible to predict with a high level of accuracy.
 The best stock and bond traders in the world only have to be right a little over 50% of the time to make a lot of money.
 With that said, it is helpful to be aware of what is causing rates to move higher or lower.
-Inflation, economic data, stock prices and global market trends all have an impact on bond prices, specifically Mortgage Backed Securities, which is what mortgage rates are tied to.
+Inflation, economic data, stock prices, and global market trends all have an impact on bond prices, specifically, Mortgage-Backed Securities, which is what mortgage rates are tied to.

 The bottom line is that the best course of action for homeowners is to determine when they will benefit from a refinance, track rates (preferably with the help of an automated system), move forward when the opportunity is there, and keep their closing costs as low as possible in case mortgage rates continue to drop and there is a benefit to refinance again in the future.

 Even if you know with certainty that you want to move forward with a rate you see today, tomorrow, or a month from now, it’s crucial to be prepared to lock that rate in order not to miss out.

 Don’t be underprepared when opportunity knocks.
 Our ebook Time the Market: When to Refinance and Lock a Rate will set you up for success in your mortgage refinance.